fireundubh/playwithfire/papyrus-anti-patterns/using-nested-loops.md

 # Using nested loops
 ## Anti-pattern

-The author of the code below uses an outer loop and an inner loop to iterate over and process data in formlists.
+The author of the code below uses an outer loop and an inner loop to iterate over and process data in a list.
 In this example, the inner loop will execute on each item in the outer array.

 ```
 Int i = 0